mukhtar-github/MongoDB-Developer-Learning-Path/MongoDB Basics/MongoDB Basics.md

 db.trips.find({ "start station id": 476 }).sort( { "birth year": 1 } )
 ```

-The first query filters data by the value of the *birth year*field.
-The second
+The first query filters data by the value of the *birth year* field.
+The second *sorts* by the value of that field